 Trumpeter swans were believed to be extinct in the 1800s.
 Native to the Northern United States and Canada, they were overhunted and killed by the thousands for their feathers.
 These feathers were shipped to Europe to produce powder puffs and ladies' feathered hats.10

-Lesson 2: Couples Enjoy Friendship Plus Great Benefits
+Lesson 2: Couples Enjoy Friendship Plus Other Benefits

 Swans float gracefully along the surface of the pond in pairs, necks curved.
 We uphold them as the epitome of romance and committed relationships.